openpreserve/scape-toolwrapper/README.md

 -i 579 -s README_FILES/digital-preservation-migration-image-imagemagick-image2txt.component
 ```

-### How to develop a specific functionality for the Toolwrapper
+### How to develop a specific functionality for the ToolWrapper

 TBA (e.g., generate RPM for Red Hat and others)